 - 1. Timber Type must match a valid type from card type C. - 2.
 Block must match a valid block from card type D. - 3.
 Average height field is required for PSYUs Bowron, Longworth, Monkman, Purden and Robson, and for TFL 30. - 4.
 Block/Strip/Plot combinations must be unique. - 5.
 Both Hectares and BAF cannot be coded in a main/sub plot. - 6.
 Count plots are not allowed for a fixed area compilation. - 7.
 For count plots, the Prism Sweep must be full ('F'). - 8.
-For interior compilations the card type 9 Main/Sub Plot DBH must be the same as the card type B merchantability requirements or exception DBH lower limit, whichever is lower. - 9.
-For coast compilations, the card type 9 Main/Sub Plot DBH must be the same as the block maturity DBH limit, determined by the Block Maturity indicator on card type D. - 10.
+For interior compilations the card type 9 Main/Sub Plot DBH must be the same as the lowest DBH limit for the cruise plot.
+Each tree in a count plot must have the DBH or DBH class recorded if the tree has a DBH smaller than the interior timber merchantability requirements. - 9.
+For coast compilations, the card type 9 Main/Sub Plot DBH must be the same as the lowest DBH limit for the cruise plot.
+Each tree in a count plot must have the DBH or DBH class recorded if the tree has a DBH smaller than the Coast timber merchantability requirements. - 10.
 Harvesting Method must occur on a card type F. - 11.
 Harvesting Method/Timber Type combination must occur on a card type F.